"A series of small things do great things brought together."

 This was not the case 20 years ago…

-20 years ago, you would have to get in your car, drive to the library, speak to a librarian, and if a book wasn’t available, place a transfer order to have the book shipped to the library so you could check it out a week or two later.
+Twenty years ago, you would have to get in your car, drive to the library, speak to a librarian, and, if a book wasn't available, place a transfer order to have the book shipped to the library so you could check it out a week or two later.

-If you wanted to watch a movie not in the theaters, you would have to the same thing at your local Blockbuster.
+If you wanted to watch a movie, not in the theaters, you would have to do the same at your local Blockbuster.
 (Ah, those were the days.)

 Nowadays, we can do all of these things in seconds.
-Literally, less than a freaking minute I can download a book, start a movie, listen to any song, and send a message or email to anyone in the world.
+In less than a freaking minute, I can download a book, start a movie, listen to any song, and send a message or email to anyone in the world.

 That said, technology comes with some negatives.
-The main ones being we have become a constantly connected, on-demand, impatient and distracted culture of people that can’t listen, rarely take the time to stop and smell the roses, and often forget what life’s all about.
+The main ones are that we have become a constantly connected, on-demand, impatient, and distracted culture of people who can't listen, rarely take the time to stop and smell the roses, and often need to remember what life's all about.

-You’d think that this overwhelming access to opportunity and information made possible by the web would be giving more people the ability to become better, more aware, more knowledge, and more successful human beings.
-Unfortunately, I don’t think it has changed people, as a general whole, all that much.
+This overwhelming access to opportunity and information made possible by the web would give more people the ability to become better, more aware, more knowledgeable, and more successful.
+Unfortunately, it has not changed people, as a general whole, all that much.

-The same percentage of success-minded individuals will end up being successful as it’s always been (or only slightly more of a %).
-The same number of middle-class, hard-working people will live out their days as a middle-class, hardworking citizens.
+The same percentage of success-minded individuals will succeed as it's always been (or only slightly more of a %).
+The exact number of middle-class, hardworking people will live their days as middle-class, hardworking citizens.

 I think that more people will become "successful" as a result of the opportunities that our connected world provides, but I don't think it's anywhere near where it could be.